twosigma/git-meta/README.md

 *sub-repository* -- one of the repositories included in a slim repository.
 *meta-repository* -- the containing repository managed by slim consisting of a submodule for each sub-repository

+## Goal -- Reintegration With Git

+While starting out as a tool written in terms of Git submodules, in the long term I would like to see Slim become either a new Git command (like `subtree`), or direct enhancement/extension of the existing `submodule` command.
+I'd like to see how effective it is as a standalone tool first before proposing any such thing to the owners of Git, at which point I would like to get their feedback on the best way to proceed.